-When the Window Becomes a Mirror: A Review of Paul Lisicky’s The Narrow Door
+When the Window Becomes a Mirror: Paul Lisicky’s The Narrow Door

 At the point when Paul Lisicky is coming to accept his own queerness, he takes a trip to a gay bar outside Hyannis (not exactly a gay metropolis in 1987).
 After leaving the desolate bar, Lisicky, then in his twenties, goes to a motel, checks into a room, and lies naked on the bed with the lights on.
 An older man has followed him there.
 Lisicky notices the man standing outside the window, watching Lisicky as he jerks off on his motel bed.
 “I lie there watching the man’s face as he watches me,” Lisicky writes, “until he tires of seeing what might be his own face transposed over mine—has the window become a mirror?”
 This moment of queer longing, gazing, and desiring is almost Narcissus reimagined, and the notion of window-as-mirror is one of a handful of controlling metaphors in Lisicky’s new memoir, The Narrow Door: A Memoir of Friendship.

 Like the window-mirror, memoir itself is both reflective and transparent.
 Light hitting the glass—and the looker’s relationship to it—determines the image: Are we looking through to something beyond us?
 Are we staring back at ourselves?
 Perhaps we also have to determine what the looker (or the writer) wants or needs: Do we want to see out on the world?
 Do we need to look back on ourselves?
 To tease this comparison further, what is light in the memoirist’s world?
 Language?
 Truth, maybe?
 Desire, always?
 And finally, how does the resulting image (or memory written) change us, our seeing, our remembering?